Volunteer as a school governor

 They also provide a strong link between the school and the local community, and an independent view to support the school on long term development and improvement.

-Governing bodies meet on at least a termly basis and governors are also expected to get to know their schools through visits.
-There are a range of training opportunities available to help governors undertake their duties and develop their understanding of the key areas of school management.Governors roles and responsibilities
+Governance boards meet on at least a termly basis and governors are also expected to get to know their schools through visits.
+There are a range of training opportunities available to help governors undertake their duties and develop their understanding of the key areas of school management.What governors do

 - Types of governor